-I soaked my raisins in a half a cup of spiced rum, any golden or dark rum will do… just make sure you stay away from the Bacardi, that will not work here.
-I topped off the rum with a little hot water to completely submerge the raisins.
+Soak 1 cup raisins in 1/2 cup of spiced rum, any golden or dark rum will do.
+I would recommend to stay away from coconut rums like Bacardi, that will not work here.
+Top off the rum with a little hot water to completely submerge the raisins.
 If I didn’t use the rest of the rum I would have probably just used that instead.
 But you do what you want.
-To add more rum or to not add more rum… THAT is the question… or is it hmmmm.
+To add more rum or to not add more rum?
+THAT is the question.

-In a large bowl add in the butter with the sugars.
+In a large bowl add 2 sticks unsalted butter, butter with 1 cup dark brown and 1/2 cup granulated sugars.

 Blend until light and creamy.

-Add each egg in, one at a time and blend well after each one.
+Add 2 eggs, one at a time and blend well after each one.

-Add a teaspoon of vanilla and blend for a sec.
+Add 1 teaspoon of vanilla and blend for a sec.

 I drained off about half of the rum and added the raisins and a little of the soaking liquid in too, aaaaand I had to start mixing by hand with a spatula.

 Chop up the 3/4 cup toasted pecans and add them in too.

 Spoon out cookie dough onto a prepared pan and bake at 350° for 10-12 minutes.
 Let them cool for a few minutes before transferring them to a wire rack.